hklucher/hklucher.github.io/_posts/2016-12-24-elixir-streams.md

 a bunch of Enum functions together, all of those functions will be performed right away, and return the final value.
 A Stream can perform the same functions, but the functions will not be performed until necessary.

-Because Streams use are lazy, it's often a good idea to use them for big sets of data.
+Because Streams are lazy, it's often a good idea to use them for big sets of data.
 Let's check out some examples.

 ## Using Streams